renandcr/watch-store-2-api/README.md

 ## Quick start

-To run a project in React, you will need to have [node.js](https://nodejs.org/en/) installed on your machine.
-In addition, you will also need a good code editor.
+To run this project on your machine you need a good code editor.
 My suggestion is the [Visual Studio Code](https://code.visualstudio.com/).

 Clone the remote repository on your machine: